yoavh/UsersTestWebHost/README.md

 ### Start Server with npm

   - `npm start`
-  - with inspect 'npm run inspect'
+  - with inspect `npm run inspect`
-  - with nodemon and inspect 'npm run watch'
+  - with nodemon and inspect `npm run watch`